Helperbird/website/src/pages/features/reword-and-simplify-websites.md

 - Seamless integration with other Helperbird features for a better reading experience.
 - Turn the feature on or off as needed.

-## Is This a Free Feature?

-Yes and no. The basic version of the feature is free for all users.
-However, for more reading level options and the ability to use this feature on any website, an upgrade to the premium version is required.